 The experienced criminal appellate attorney in Tampa, FL, at Sammis Law Firm represents clients in direct appeals and post-conviction motions in Tampa and Hillsborough County, FL.

 Contact us to discuss filing a petition for a writ of habeas corpus in your case.
 We can discuss ways to fight for your release from custody.

 Florida Requirements for Habeas Corpus

-In Perkins v.
-State, 766 So.2d 1173, 1175 (Fla.
-5th DCA 2000), the court found that “[a]lthough a petition for habeas corpus must be filed with the clerk of the court in the county where the defendant is detained, the requirement was met in this case.”
+A petition for habeas corpus must be filed with the clerk of the court in the county where the defendant is detained.
 One exemption to this rule occurs when the petitioner attacks the validity of the conviction by raising issues relating to the trial or to the propriety of a plea, jurisdiction in habeas proceedings lies with the trial court that imposed the sentence and rendered the judgment of conviction.
 See Sheriff v.
 Moore, 781 So.2d 1146 (Fla.
 1st DCA 2001).

 Petitions for Writ of Habeas Corpus in Extradition Cases

 Habeas corpus is an extraordinary writ created to provide a prompt judicial determination of the legality of the detention of the alleged fugitive.
 The petition for a writ of habeas corpus can be used to challenge the extradition proceedings.

 In an extradition case, an alleged fugitive may file a petition for a writ of habeas corpus.
 As the United States Supreme Court explained in Michigan v.
 Doran, 439 U.S. 282, 99 S. Ct.
 530, 58 L. Ed.
 2d 521 (1978):